risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Using-MonoBehaviour-Scripts-in-Editor.md

 Note: If your code runs into errors because it references other RoR2 code, you will have to have that code in your project as well.
 Follow the RoR2 section below to find out how to do this.

-## Option 2: Whole Assembly in Unity
+### Option 2: Whole Assembly in Unity
 You can just take your whole mod dll and slap it in your unity project.
 To do this, you will need to use Thunderkit to add RoR2 and all other dependencies of your mod to your unity project.

 In my experience, this just ended up slowing down my development.
 The above process worked well for my purposes.
 If you are considering this option because you are using a ton of components, it may be time to pursue a thunderkit setup

-## Option 3: Just Use Thunderkit
+### Option 3: Just Use Thunderkit
 If you are more unity-minded, Thunderkit is an mod creating workflow where everything is in editor.

 All objects, code, and mod creation happens in one place and you can simply attach any scripts as normal, so you may be interested in that.
-However, it is not recommended for beginners.
+However, it is not recommended for beginners, as it requires familiarity with unity, ror2, and thunderkit itself.
 See [here](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Thunderkit/Getting-Started/) to get started, and if you run into any issues pursuing this, reach out in the modding discord.